pkfrank/mgocomments/README.md

 ## Installation
 The script can be installed using [TamperMonkey](http://tampermonkey.net/), which is a well-supported and open-source userscript manager that supports most major browsers.

-The installation file can be accessed at https://openuserjs.org/scripts/pkfrank/MGo_Comment_Enhancer
+Once you've installed TamperMonkey, simply click this link and press "Install" -- https://openuserjs.org/scripts/pkfrank/MGo_Comment_Enhancer

 <img src="install.png" width="500px">

-Once you've installed TamperMonkey, simply click "Install" at the above link to add the script to your browser.
-You can toggle it on/off at any time.
+Head to MGoBoard, toggle it on/off, and hit refresh.

 <img src="enable.png" width="350px">